atosorigin/automium/README.md

 # automium
-Automium is a automation testing framework builton top of Selenium.
-Test cases are moularized to classes and execution headache will be taken care by framework.
+Automium is an automation testing framework built on top of Selenium.
+Test cases are modularized to classes and execution will be taken care by framework.
 Test case execution order can be easily shuffled and merged.